Providing Access to Justice

 A wide range of people will be supported by this service.
 Queries range from the rights of mental health patients and elderly people in care homes, to the right to have the death of a loved one investigated.
 We also receive queries from and relating to the homeless, people detained in prison and immigration detention centres.
 Many people who ask for help are elderly, refugees or asylum seekers or victims of crime.
 We will also work closely with grassroots organisations.

 Liberty has been working to protect civil liberties and promote human rights for since 1934.
 As a leading expert in UK human rights law, we are uniquely placed to advise the public, charities and community groups about how they can use human rights law.
 The service has been active since 1997, and is a trusted and respected source of advice.
 Beyond our own expertise, we work closely with other organisations and law firms, allowing us to provide a network of support for people seeking help.

 Read more about the Charity running this project.

 Advice And Information Officers (2)

-Two non-practising solicitors with expertise in human rights law.
+Two A and I Officers with expertise in human rights law.
 With the legal team, they run the service, oversee volunteers and do outreach work.

 The team uses volunteer support from seven legal firms and law schools which equates to the work of four extra full-time staff.